michaelyatco/choredoor/ChoreDoorMaster.md

 https://s3.amazonaws.com/codecademy-content/projects/chore-door/images/closed_door.svg
 ```

-Refresh the page and behold!
-You have your first closed door for your game!
+Refresh the page to display the first closed door for your game.

 Task: A user should know that this closed door can be clicked.